charlesbwhetstone/charlesbwhetstone.github.io/index.md

 ## Welcome to My World

-I'm Charles Whetstone, a Data Scientist and Developer who believes in the power of data to tell stories and create positive change.
+I'm Charles Whetstone, a Data Scientist and Forensics Engineer who believes in the power of data to tell stories and create positive change.
 This portfolio is a window into both my professional work and personal passions.

 ## Recent Updates